DotMG/tFPDF/README.md

 are commented and resolved through the composer autoloader.
 The demo ex.php was changed accordingly, too._

+**This is a fork of setasign/tFPDF, where a new method SetCellMargin() was added**

+$cMargin is a private property, but I needed to change it to be able to match the result of GetStringWidth() with MultiCell() or Cell().
+This is because GetStringWidth() does not consider a cell margin, while Cell() or MultiCell() uses a non-zero value of cell margin ($cMargin).
+As I didn't necessarily want any cell Margin, I added this method to reset $cMargin to zero.
+Without resetting $cMargin to zero, if I calculated the size of a string with GetStringWidth() and used Cell() or MultiCell() with that width and with the same text, I sometimes end up having automatic carriage return on my PDF, due to cell margins.

+**As I have proposed the changes to the maintainer of tFPDF, if such changes are added to the official version, I will very likely delete my own fork**

 tFPDF accepts UTF-8 encoded text.
 It embeds font subsets allowing small PDF files.

 It requires a folder 'unifont' as a subfolder of the 'font' folder.